Lyce24/CSCI2952_Final/README.md

 ## 🧬 Overview

 **PaCX-MAE** is a cross-modal distillation framework that injects physiological priors into chest X-ray (CXR) encoders while remaining strictly unimodal at inference.
-The model bridges the gap between multimodal training and unimodal deployment, allowing a vision encoder to "hallucinate" physiological context (such as cardiac electrical activity or fluid status) from anatomical data alone.
+The model bridges the gap between multimodal training and unimodal deployment, allowing a vision encoder to infer physiological context (such as cardiac electrical activity or fluid status) from anatomical data alone.

 The framework utilizes: